-Instruments in the dental lab are classified as critical, semi-critical and non-critical, and are sterilized or disinfected accordingly.
+Instruments in the dental lab are classified as critical, semi-critical and non-critical, and are sterilized or disinfected accordingly, however if the item is heat resistant it will be heat sterilized.

 Critical and Semi-Critical Items

 For practical purposes, instruments which fall into the semi-critical category are handled and sterilized in the same manner as those classified as critical.
 All non-disposable instruments which are used intra-orally are cleaned through the use of ultrasonic method, packaged and sterilized.